ziyang0621/Yelp-Swift/README.md

  * Optional: Implement map view of restaurant results
  * Optional: implement a custom switch
  * Optional: Implement the restaurant detail page

-Walkthrough of most of the  user stories (Network error not shown):

 ![Video Walkthrough](yelp.gif)